davidjguru/davidjguru.github.io/_posts/2021-06-28-php-coding-reverse-geocoding-to-load-taxonomy-terms.md

 $ composer require geocoder-php/locationiq-provider
 ```

-Now I have now the classes available through the class loader.
+Now I have the classes available through the class loader.
 I can use the resources in my installation.
 Geocoder only requires just a pair of keyresources:

 - An external provider
 - A HTTP Client for connections.

-I have the provider and I have the HTTP Client too, Guzzle library, present and available in Drupal.
-So what I need now is an external service.
+I have the provider clasess and I have the HTTP Client too, Guzzle library, present and available in Drupal.
+So what I need now is get data from an external service.
+Let's see some ideas about it.

 ### External Services

-I'm using the classical https://geocoder-php.org library.
+As you can see in former sections I'm using the classical https://geocoder-php.org library.
 It requires the main library and the external providers classes in order to connect to others external APIs.
 In this case I'm using LocationIQ to get the addresses:  https://locationiq.com in free mode.
-I'm getting a token API for queries.
+I've created a new user in this platform and I'm getting a token API for queries.

-Some Limitations:
+Some Limitations for the free mode of LocationIQ:

 - 1 Access Token
 - 5,000 request/day
 - 2 request/second

+But well, only for some tests this may be useful.
 ### Making External Reverse Geocoding Queries

+Now I have the Geocoding library, the classes for the provider and data for connections to external provider, I can do some tests for Reverse Geocoding.
+Now for instance, I wanna build a address like an unique string builded from external received data:

 ```php
 <?php